Remember the Picturephone?

 No?
-That’s cos no one bought it.
-The idea was good BUT it was a pain to use.
+That’s because no one bought it.
+The idea was good, BUT it was a pain to use.
 3 years later, it was pulled off the market.

 I fear Mary Kay Timewise Vitamin C Activating Squares will follow the same fate.
 Mary Kay proudly boasts to be the first to use a breakthrough technology that delivers pure vitamin C to your skin in a tiny, dissolvable square.